How is the ordering procedure?

 We accept payment by PayPal, Visa, Mastercard or Amex.
 We do not keep or even see your credit card data, because all info is transmitted in encrypted form from your screen directly to our payment processor Stripe or PayPal depending on your payment method.
 We also accept payments by check from U.S. bank or wire transfers to our U.S. bank account.

 Can I return an order?

 Customer satisfaction is our top priority.
-You may return any item to our warehouse in the US for a 100% money back refund within a period of thirty (30) days from the date of receipt (except the cost of return shipping).
+You may return any item to our warehouse in New Jersey for a 100% money back refund within a period of thirty (30) days from the date of receipt (except the cost of return shipping).
 Instead of returning the item for a full refund, you also have the option of using 100% store credit for up to 12 months.
 For non-US countries, we may have to exclude customs duties and/or VAT if we pay them on your behalf.
 Should there be any fundamental errors committed by us, such as delivery of a wrong or damaged item, etc., you be entitled to a full refund.

 If you decide to return an item, please first send an e-mail to us at email@example.com and obtain return information.
 Items are to be returned in the same condition as sold with no damage or alterations.

 We ship all packages fully insured against damage and loss.
 If your order shows damage when you receive the shipment, please open it in the presence of the delivery service personnel, or at least bring it to their attention when signing for the item.
 If possible, also please try to obtain a photograph of the damaged package.
 Contact us immediately and retain all packaging materials.

 We do not accept returns for custom rugs unless they are damaged during shipment.
 We charge 25% of the amount when we start the production and charge the rest after we send you a picture of the finished rug and have your approval.
 If you do not like the result, you may cancel your order at this point and we charge back to your credit card.